mixelpixel/React/README.md

 ### LESSON ONE LECTURE NOTES
 #### [@1m08s](https://youtu.be/7QwRtGtluJk?t=1m08s) **Lecture starts**
 - https://jsbin.com/
-- ES6 and Babel to use ECMAScript features
+- ES6 and Babel to use NEW and EXCITING ECMAScript features
 - **`let` and `const` - say goodbye to `var`**
 ```js
 let x = 5;    // let says we're creating a variable which can be changed later on